 Farmers from across the state of Punjab and Haryana began to protest when they got to know about the Farm bills.
-According to them, the bills aim to end MSP and favors big companies while the government of India says aims to give farmers more choice regarding who they wish to sell their goods to.
+According to them, the bills aim to end MSP and favors big companies while the government of India says aims to give farmers more choice regarding whom they wish to sell their goods to.
 The bill has led Harismat Kaur Badal, Member of Parliament from Shiromali Akali Dal (SAD), to resign from her ministerial post.
-So, what does the farm bill entail and what are the implications for the farmers and the consumers at large?
+So, what does the farm bill entail, and what are the implications for the farmers and the consumers at large?

 The farm bill passed in both houses of Parliament aims to combine previous three farm acts.
 It aims to bring the entire process in one single picture.
 The bill that is set to be the new law that aims to give more choices and freedom to farmers.
 Earlier, farmers could only sell their produce in the mandis and the states in return charged a mandi fees.
 This method allowed states to earn a revenue.
 Now that farmers can sell their produce even to private players, this revenue collected by the state from mandis can decrease.
 This will make states more depend on centre for revenue collection through GST.